enginestein/Mathian/README.md

 A framework for mathematicians!

 Sigmath is a framework written in C#.
 Sigmath contains many advanced mathematical functions, constants, classes.
-Sigmath can be used in Python, C#, C++, C.
+Sigmath can be used in Python, C#, C++, C. Sigmath has a feature of directly solving most equations of mathematics from trigonometry to algebra and statistics, that's the reason Sigmath is unique!

 # Quickstart